Piedmont, New Hampshire

 Finally planted, the crowd of onlookers applauded.

-Justine Tyler Braden slipped her hand around her fiancé’s arm.
+Justine Braden slipped her hand around her fiancé’s arm.
 “Finally.”

-She wouldn’t argue with him.
-If she had stayed in New York City where she had grown up, Piedmont would still be under the
+Justine wouldn’t argue with him.
+If she had stayed in New York City where she had grown up, Piedmont would still be under

-tyrannical rule of the bully, Quinn Piedmont.
-If God hadn’t given her the gift, the sins of the past would gave remained
+the tyrannical rule of the bully, Quinn Piedmont.
+And if God hadn’t given her the gift of time travel, the sins of the past would

 Pastor Huggins stepped forward.
 “Everyone is invited to the meeting house for pies, cakes, and other confections.”